Our Team

 She / Her

-Rachel has been involved in Manitoba’s music industry in one way, shape or form for over 25 years.
-She has worked at Manitoba Music in communications and membership under different titles since 2002, and participated in a number of marketing committees, including BreakOut West, JUNO Host Committee, and 2017 Canada Games.
+Rachel has been involved in Manitoba’s music industry in one way, shape, or form for 30 years.
+She has worked at Manitoba Music in operations, communications, and membership under a variety of titles since 2002, and participated in a number of marketing committees, including BreakOut West, JUNO Host Committee, and the 2017 Canada Games.
 Rachel previously worked at Stylus Magazine, West End Cultural Centre, Uptown Magazine, and Ms. Purdy's, and volunteered at CKUW 95.9 FM, Winnipeg Folk Festival, and more.

-Talk to Rachel about partnership opportunities, media inquiries, internships, membership, Manitoba Music's websites, communications and publicity, social media and digital marketing, Song of the Week, Spotlight Series, Spotify playlists, music news, marketing, general operations, and houseplants.
+Talk to Rachel about partnerships, media inquiries, internships, membership, Manitoba Music's websites, communications and publicity, social media and digital marketing, Song of the Week, Spotlight Series, Spotify playlists, music news, marketing, general operations, and houseplants.

 Rose Tobacco-Olson